William J. Burns (diplomat): Director of the Central Intelligence Agency

-In early November 2021, Burns flew to Moscow, notifying Nikolai Patrushev, the secretary of Putin’s security council, that the United States believed Putin was considering a full-scale invasion of Ukraine.
-Burns warned that if Putin proceeded down this path, the West would respond with severe consequences for Russia.
-John Sullivan, at the time the American ambassador to Russia, recounted that Patrushev was undeterred, "supremely confident".
-Upon his return to Washington, Burns informed Biden that Putin had all but made up his mind to take over Ukraine, Burns told him, and the Russians had absolute confidence victory would come swiftly.
+In early November 2021, Burns flew to Moscow, notifying Nikolai Patrushev, the secretary of Putin's security council, that the United States believed Putin was considering a full-scale invasion of Ukraine.
+Burns warned that if Putin were to invade Ukraine, the West would respond in a way that would have severe consequences for Russia.
+John Sullivan, at the time the American ambassador to Russia, recounted that Patrushev was undeterred by Burns's warnings.
+Upon his return to Washington, Burns informed Biden that Putin had all but made up his mind to take over Ukraine and that the Russians had absolute confidence victory would come swiftly.

-On March 31, 2022, Burns tested positive for COVID-19, a day after meeting with President Biden during a socially distanced meeting at the White House while wearing an N95 mask.
+On March 31, 2022, Burns tested positive for COVID-19, a day after meeting with President Biden during a socially distanced meeting at the White House.

-In April 2022, Burns warned that Vladimir Putin's "desperation" over Russia's failures in Ukraine could result in the use of tactical nuclear weapons or "low-yield nuclear weapons."
-That same month, Burns traveled to Saudi Arabia to meet with the Saudi crown prince, asking him to increase the country’s oil production.
+In April 2022, Burns warned that Vladimir Putin's "desperation" over Russia's failures in Ukraine could lead to the use of tactical nuclear weapons or "low-yield nuclear weapons."
+That same month, Burns traveled to Saudi Arabia to meet with the crown prince and asked him to increase the country's oil production.
 They also discussed Saudi weapons purchases from China.
+On July 31, 2022, he oversaw the operation that killed the terrorist leader Ayman al-Zawahiri.

+In May 2023, Burns made a secret visit to China to ease tensions with the country.

+After the beginning of the Gaza war, Burns pushed for a deal with Hamas to secure the release of Israeli hostages.

 Publications

+Books

 His memoir, The Back Channel: A Memoir of American Diplomacy and the Case for Its Renewal, was published by Random House in 2019.
 It was published in conjunction with an archive of nearly 100 declassified diplomatic cables.
-International Relations scholars who reviewed the book were mostly positive.
+International relations scholars who reviewed the book were mostly positive.